Xalies/TikTapRemote/ReadMe.md

 # **Turn any Bluetooth remote or physical button into a touch automation tool.**

-TikTap Remote is an Android application that allows users to map hardware inputs (such as Bluetooth camera shutters, volume keys, or headset buttons) to simulate touch gestures on the screen.
-It is designed for hands-free interaction with apps like TikTok, Instagram Reels, Tinder, or ebook readers.
+TikTap Remote is an Android application that allows users to map hardware inputs (such as Bluetooth camera shutters, volume keys, Gimbals or headset buttons) to simulate touch gestures on the screen.
+It is designed for hands-free interaction with apps like TikTok, Instagram Reels, Tinder, or ebook readers or any other app that you could like to semi automate simulating gestures.

 ## **Core Features**